ShubbhamJain/Code-is-awesome/README.md

 # Code-is-awesome
-It is a simple web page made with html,bootstrap about how coding is awesome
+It is a simple web page made with html,CSS about how coding is awesome..